 - Students will be dropped off in the parking lot with school staff or walked to the gate respecting social distancing guidelines.

-- Adults will show the Kinsa App all clear checkmark (see above about the Kinsa thermometers.)
+- Adults will show the Kinsa App all-clear indication (see above about the Kinsa thermometers.)

 - The waiting spaces will be 6 feet apart.